bkw777/dl2/co2ba.md

 `R` (RP above) is NOT encoded.
 When RLE is enabled, all of the ' ' in the input data get encoded, and ' ' becomes part of the encoding scheme itself like '!'.
 `N` can only encode up to 255.
 Longer runs simply use multiple rle codes up to 255 each.
 `N` is one less than the length of the total run. `D` is the first byte in the run, `N` adds to it.

+### Checksum
+By default all methods include a rolling xor checksum to catch corrupt serial transfers.

+There are a few other checksum strategies to choose from if you want something more bulletproof than the simple rolling xor.

+xor  - `sum = sum ^ byte`  fastest, only needs INT variables, but will miss some errors in some input data patterns
+xor+ - `sum = sum ^ byte + 1`  slower but stronger (nuls count), and needs DEFSNG variables
+mod+ - `sum=(sum+1+byte)%32512`  strong while still only needing INT variables, but slower
+sum+ - `sum = sum + byte + 1`  strong, needs DEFSNG variables, and suprizingly the slowest

 ## Examples
 <!--